 in the event of in case of

-It is the intent of the parties that all documents and annexes forming part hereof of shall be read and taken together and that each and every provision or stipulation hereof be given full force, effect and applicability.
-However, in the event that one or more provisions or stipulation herein be declared null and void by the courts, or otherwise rendered ineffective, the remaining provisions and stipulations shall not be effected thereby.
+It is the intent of the parties that all documents and annexes forming part hereof of shall be read and taken together and that each and every provision or stipulation hereof be given full force, effect, and applicability.
+However, in the event that one or more provisions or stipulations herein be declared null and void by the courts, or otherwise rendered ineffective, the remaining provisions and stipulations shall not be affected thereby.

-The syntactic structures of bidding and tender documents are complex and often lay much emphasis on the completeness and rigor of the meaning of sentence, not pay much attention to the simplicity and conciseness of the documents.
-So the declarative sentence and long complex sentence are widely used to achieve the rigor when establishing bidding and tender documents, agreements, promises, obligations and rights are discussed and listed with legal force.
+The syntactic structures of bidding and tender documents are complex and often lay much emphasis on the completeness and rigor of the meaning of a sentence, not pay much attention to the simplicity and conciseness of the documents.
+So the declarative sentence and long complex sentence are widely used to achieve rigor when establishing bidding and tender documents, agreements, promises, obligations, and rights are discussed and listed with legal force.
 When establishing bidding and tender documents, usually the declarative sentence is used to declare, interpret, state, or regulate the rights and obligations for two parties.
-The frequent usage of declarative sentence make the documents look more objective and plainness.
+The frequent usage of the declarative sentence makes the documents look more objective and plainness.

 Example: The tender should be informed that, if he has delivered, posted or dispatched his tender prior to the formal submission date he has the right to modify or make corrections to it.
 Provided that any such modifications or corrections are received by the employer /engineer in writing prior to the time specified for submission of tenders.
 The original tender thus modified or corrected would then be considered as the official tender.

-After have a general view of the stylistic features of bidding and tender documents.
-With a mastery of these features we can have a better understanding of bidding and tender documents.
+After having a general view of the stylistic features of bidding and tender documents.
+With a mastery of these features, we can have a better understanding of bidding and tender documents.